Alexander-Senko/magic-decorator/README.md

 `Magic::Decoratable` is mixed into `Object` by default.
 It means that effectively any object is _magically decoratable_.

+One can use `Magic::Decoratable.classes` to see all the decoratable classes.

 ### Decoration expansion

 For almost any method called on a decorated object, both its result and `yield`ed arguments get decorated.